Skip to content

 Are game programmers in demand?

 Today, the industry is strong and continues to grow, with an estimated 3 billion active gamers worldwide.
-Market research firm Newzoo, estimates that global market revenue is expected to total $211.2 billion by 2025.
-So if you want to get into the industry, it's a good time to do it!
+Market research firm Newzoo estimates that global market revenue is expected to total $211.2 billion by 2025.
+So, if you want to enter the industry, it's a good time to do it!

 Programmers are critical to making video games (learn more about the game development pipeline), making job prospects strong in this field.
-However, it is a competitive industry, so it's important to stay on top of trends and know the latest tools and techniques.
+However, it is a competitive industry, so staying on top of trends and knowing the latest tools and techniques is important.

 Firas, who is responsible for interviewing job candidates at his current studio, adds that: